steelo808/FAQ-accordion-card/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+Happy tuesday!

+Been Mia for a while been so busy these past few weeks but the grind never stopped been working on finishing up some final touches for a clients website so thats probably going to be on my agenda for the rest of the week as well as finishing up this javascript/react course i started a while back on udemy.
+I hope everyone has a productive week!

+what do you guys have planned for the week?